demetrius-mp/neural_nets/README.md

-# numerical
+# neural_nets

-> Numerical computing, in Rust!
+> My study on neural networks during my Computer Science MSc.

-I started this project to learn more of the rust's ecosystem, such as testing, and documentation features.
+I started this project to learn more of the rust's ecosystem, such as testing, and documentation features, and also to test my know-how on some neural networks topics.

 ## Tasks